• Skip to primary navigation

 • I used red-skin potatoes, but others that are just as yummy are Yukon Gold, Russet, or baby potatoes.

 • I lightly spray the bottom of the foil before placing any food down.
-Even though the potatoes are lightly coated with olive oil, it’s still good to have a slight bit of a non-stick surface.
+Even though the potatoes are lightly coated with olive oil, it’s still good to have a slightly non-stick surface.

 • Place the foil packs on the grill with the SEAM SIDE DOWN for the first 10 minutes.